aswnrhdev/binkgram/README.md

 # Binkgram.chat

-Welcome to the Binkgram.chat repository!
-This is the codebase for a chat web application designed for real-time communication.

-## Introduction

 Binkgram.chat is a chat web application developed using HTML, CSS, JavaScript, Node.js, and Socket.io technologies.
 It provides users with a platform for engaging in simultaneous conversations with multiple individuals in real time.

 ## Features